A Living History

 Summer 2012 saw the installation of a gas proving system.
 In 2013 a dust extraction system was completed in the woodwork department.

-In 2014 the heating system was upgraded and the boilers replaced.
-A state of the art wireless computer network was installed at the end of the year.
+In 2014 the heating system was upgraded and the boilers were replaced.
+A state-of-the-art wireless computer network was installed at the end of the year.

-Students starting in September 2015 begin to use ipads and eBooks in the classroom.
+Students starting in September 2015 begin to use devices and eBooks in the classroom.
+In 2019 the school moved to using the Google Classroom platform and Chromebooks.
+The introduction of one-to-one student and staff Chromebooks began in 2024.